ibm-mas/ansible-devops/ibm/mas_devops/roles/ocp_provision/README.md

 - Default Value: None

 ### rosa_cluster_admin_password
 Password to set up for the `cluster-admin` user account on the OCP instance.
 You will need this to log onto the cluster after it is provisioned.
+If this is not set then a password is auto-generated.

-- **Required** if `cluster_type = rosa`.
+- **Optional** if `cluster_type = rosa`.
 - Environment Variable: `ROSA_CLUSTER_ADMIN_PASSWORD`
 - Default Value: None